JonnHenry/StructOfSearch/README.md

 ## Queue Sorted

-To use a queue sorted we need create an object of class queueSorted of the next way
+To perform sorted queue need to create a queueSorted object by the next way

         queueSorted<-queueSorted(queue="data.frame")